 Here are some tips on how to prepare the ground before laying artificial grass.

-Clear the Ground
+1. Clear the Ground

-Grass, weeds, or any other plant growth are bad for your turf.
+Grass, weeds, or any other plant growth is bad for your turf.
 It can grow through the layers and damage everything.
 It also looks terrible to have natural growth in the middle of turf.
 To prevent this, the first step in prepping the ground is clearing it of plant life.

 For plants that you like, you can try to transplant them to a different spot that won’t interfere with the turf.
-For anything else, ground clear herbicides will make everything easier.
+For anything else, ground-clear herbicides will make everything easier.
 You’re not planning to ever grow plants where the turf goes, so you can use the strong stuff.
 Kill the plants and completely uproot them.
 This is the vital first step.

-Prepare Drainage
+2. Prepare Drainage

 The second thing you want to do is manage drainage.
 This is a very important factor in preparing the ground before laying down artificial grass.